LanOps/gameserver-tf2/README.md

     lanopsdev/gameserver-tf2
 ```

-You can also use the Entrypoint and CMD to customize configs and plugins like you would normally with SRCDS (Port must be changed via Env Variable);
+You can also use the Entrypoint and CMD to customize configs and plugins like you would normally with SRCDS (Port must be changed via Env Variable)

 ```
 docker run -it --name "TF2"                         \